TshegofatsoMkhabela/Hackathon/README.md

 	link will send them to gmail with a prepoulated mail making it easy to gain sponors

 **Technologies used:**
-CSS3, HTML5, Google Gmail API
+CSS3, HTML5 and Google Gmail API